nf-core/clipseq/README.md

 <!-- TODO nf-core: Add citation for pipeline after first release.
 Uncomment lines below and update Zenodo doi. -->
 <!-- If you use  nf-core/clipseq for your analysis, please cite it using the following doi: [10.5281/zenodo.XXXXXX](https://doi.org/10.5281/zenodo.XXXXXX) -->

+References of tools and data used in this pipeline can be found in [CITATIONS.md](https://github.com/nf-core/clipseq/CITATIONS.md)

 You can cite the `nf-core` publication as follows:

 > **The nf-core framework for community-curated bioinformatics pipelines.**